 The Mobile Masterminds’ Influencer Marketing Strategies

-“Instagram stories have transformed the influencer landscape.
+From the time when Marta worked for 21 Buttons:“Instagram stories have transformed the influencer landscape.
 The candid snapshots into daily life give an intimate window into the trials and triumphs of an influencer, and makes it possible for followers to become “friends”, with a dash of idealization.

 21 Buttons is in essence, a fashion app, so influencer promoted user acquisition has been an extremely effective and natural channel for us.
 Our influencer strategy is focused on the actual users of our app, which makes it possible for our influencers to recommend the app in very authentic ways.
 As each influencer is unique, we have to work hard to avoid falling into boring and repetitive advertising.
 We are always looking for new and personalized formulas for each influencer to foster authentic strategies.
 But we have also had to keep in mind that in some countries, the influencer market is still very much in development and that it is important to be flexible and patient.” -Marta Masachs Gonzalez, Head of Growth at 21 Buttons.

-“Working with influencers I’ve seen that it is important to pay attention to the type of campaign you are running and recognize that you can’t simply trust your tracking URLs for all types of campaigns.
+From the time when Rocío worked for Liligo:“Working with influencers I’ve seen that it is important to pay attention to the type of campaign you are running and recognize that you can’t simply trust your tracking URLs for all types of campaigns.
 For campaigns with non-incentivized tracking links, for example, even though influencers ask their audiences to download and use a specific link, followers don’t always come to your app as you would expect.